Best Protection for Porches & Lanais

 Not ideal for standard windows — use accordion, panel, or rolldown shutters instead

-Motorized system requires power — have a manual override plan for pre-storm outages
+Motorized system requires power — manual override included but deploy before outage is best practice

 We assess every opening at your free estimate and advise the right product for each one